tk0987/3D-heat-transport/README.md

 # python integrators are unstable. c++ is the solution

-cpp code was stable up to 4J of heat exchanged or more. under validation!
+cpp code was stable up to 300J of heat exchanged or more (closed before nan). under validation!